Trees in urban and semi-rural landscapes provide many benefits that include:

 Areas where there’s a significant risk of bushfire that’s likely to pose a threat to life and to property, such as an area affected by bushfire management overlay (BMO), you can under some circumstances remove vegetation.

 How to apply

-Apply for removal, destruction or lopping of 1 Victorian native tree on a property greater than 4000m2.
+Removal, destruction or lopping of one Victorian native tree on a property greater than 4000m2.

-Apply for removal, destruction or lopping of 2 or more trees.
+Removal, destruction or lopping of two or more trees.